elastic/apm/specs/agents/tracing-instrumentation-grpc.md

 application.

-Also, the gRPC status code for a given transaction should be reported in the `transaction.result` field, thus we still have the capability to detect an abnormal rate of a given status, in a similar was as we do with HTTP 4xx and 5xx errors.
+Also, the gRPC status code for a given transaction should be reported in the `transaction.result` field, thus we still have the capability to detect an abnormal rate of a given status, in a similar way as we do with HTTP 4xx and 5xx errors.